 The Swansea team believe that the new questionnaire could be part of the answer in cutting the death toll further.

 Currently, police officers arriving at the scene of a road traffic collision face many competing demands.
 They have to attend to casualties, ensure other people involved are safe, liaise with other emergency services, and cordon off the road or re-direct other traffic.

 Obtaining detailed witness statements at the scene, in addition to all this, often proves impossible.
 So current practice is that officers identify witnesses, take brief verbal accounts, get the witnesses’ contact details and send them a form to complete and return.

 The problem with this approach, however, is what experts call “information loss”.
 The delay between the incident and writing the report means witnesses’ memories will not be as clear.
 Memories can also be distorted by information from other witnesses, social media, or news sources.
 In addition, some witnesses will be lost because they can’t be contacted, or fail to respond.

 The result is that some prosecutions do not proceed, or collapse.

 The new questionnaire – called a “self-administered interview” - has been specially designed for road traffic collisions.
 It is used to obtain detailed accounts from witnesses while they are at the scene.
 Crucially, it can be completed without the assistance of a police officer, which means they are free to deal with the other demands on their time.

-The questionnaire is based on the very latest research in memory retrieval, to ensure that the information is as accurate as possible.
+Funded by Road Safety Trust, the questionnaire is based on the very latest research in memory retrieval, to ensure that the information is as accurate as possible.